Orzilbe/unity-voice-frontend/README.md

 For support and questions:
 - Create an issue in the repository
 - Contact the Unity Voice Team
-- Check the documentation wiki
+- Check the API documentation

 ---

-**Unity Voice Learning Platform** - Empowering English learners through innovative voice technology.
+**Unity Voice Learning Platform Backend** - Powering intelligent language learning through robust API services.